Last night was our annual Halloweenie Roast 2012. I think it might just be one of my favorite parties of the year!

 The idea came from Whipperberry.
 As soon as I saw it on her blog I knew I needed one!
 I tweeked it ever so slightly and cut it out on my Silhouette Cameo.

 I thought my cute little witch cupcakes looked darling next to the sign!
+To download the pattern for the witch shoes check out this post.

 I had seen the idea for the cupcakes in Better Homes & Garden and fell in love.
 I used paper straws and cut the little witch boots out on my Silhouette Cameo, it’s getting a lot of use!